FINDING A SERIES OR AN AUTHOR:

 Binding the Shadows (6/2013)

-This blog entry was revised and updated on 6/4/12 to include a review of the second book in this series: Summoning the Night.
-That review comes first, followed by an overview of the world-building and a review of book 1:
+This post was revised and updated on 6/14/14 to include a review of Banishing the Dark, the fourth and FINAL novel in the series.
+That review appears first, followed by an overview of the world-building and reviews of the novella and novels 1, 2, and 3.

 WORLD-BUILDING